ZaminKhan4104/Coffee-Shop-Sales-Analysis/README.md

-# ☕ Coffee Shop Sales Analysis
+# ☕ Coffee Shop Sales Analysis Using Excel

 This project focuses on analyzing retail sales data from a coffee shop to extract actionable insights that can improve overall performance and help drive data-driven decisions.